History of Psychology

 Take a closer look at the famous story of Phineas Gage in this illustrated look at his life.

-Deprived of almost all human contact until the age of 13, Genie posed an interested question: Could a child learn language after the critical period was over?
+Deprived of almost all human contact until the age of 13, Genie posed an interesting question: Could a child learn language after the critical period was over?

 APA Monitor: A Century of Psychology